-General Biology - (for non-science majors) A continuation of BIO 1113.

-BIO

-Three hours: 3 credits.

-negotiable instruments and commercial papers.
-Three hours; 3 credits.

-- Principles of Management This course is a study of basic management BAD 2513 principles as applied to the functions of planning, organizing, directing, controlling, and coordinating with effective communication in business enterprise.
-Three hours: 3 credits.
-BAD Personal and Family Finance - Financial management approached 2623 from the personal and family standpoint including the following topics: budgeting and record keeping, consumer credit, banking, investments, insurance, income tax, social security, home ownership, and estate planning.
-Three hours; 3 credits.
-Principles of Real Estate - The course deals with the nature of the real BAD 2713 estate market, types of ownership of property, contracts, methods of transferral of title, instruments used in transfers, title closing, financing, property management, insuring, and appraising.
-Three hours; 3 credits.
-BAD 2723 Real Estate Law - Designed to give the student a general background in the law of real property and the law of real estate brokerage.
-Three hours: 3 credits.
-Chemistry CHE 1214 General Chemistry I - This course covers the fundamental law and theories of chemistry, together with a study of the descriptive chemistry of the non-metallic elements.
-Six hours; 4 credits.
-General Chemistry II - A study of the metals, their properties, uses and CHE 1224 identification.
+CHE 1224 General Chemistry A study of the metals, their properties, uses and identification.
 The topics of ionization, oxidation reduction, chemical equilibrum and the collodal state are taken up.
+Prerequisite: General

-Prerequisite: General Chemistry I, 1214.
+Chemistry 1214.
 Six hours; 4 credits.

-CHE 2424 Organic Chemistry I - Basic Principles of carbon chemistry bonding, structure, and behavior; aliphatic compounds; including nomenclature; identification and preparation of compounds.
+- CHE 2424 Organic Chemistry Basic principles of carbon chemistry bonding structure, and behavior; aliphatic compounds; including nomenclature; identification and preparation of compounds.
 Prerequisite: General Chemistry 1224.
-Six hours: 4 credits.
-CHE 2434 Organic Chemistry II - Continuation of Chemistry 2424, Aromatic and complex compounds to familiarize the student with chemistry of various organic functional groups.
+Six hours; 4 credits. - CHE 2434 Organic Chemistry Continuation of Chemistry 2424.
+Aromatic and complex compounds to familiarize the student with the chemistry of various organic functional groups.
 Prerequisite: Organic Chemistry 2424.
 Six hours; 4 credits.

+Computer Science

+CSC 1113 Introduction to Computer Programming - A basic course that advances concepts, terminology, and theory of modern computer and provides a background in programming languages.
+Three hours; 3 credits.

-Economics Elementary Economics - A study of the fundamental principles of eco-ECO 1113 nomics which form the foundation of our present economic system.
+Economics ECO 1113 Elementary Economics - A study of the fundamental principles of economics which form the foundation of our present economic system.
 Attention will be given to the laws governing production and consumption of goods and services, economic resources, the exchange of wealth, human needs, the determination of price and values, and problems of business organization.
-Three hours; 3 credits. - ECO 2123 Principles of Economics A continuation of Economics 2113 with emphasis on price and production theory and international trade.
 Three hours; 3 credits.

-income theory and measurement.
-Three hours: 3 credits.

-ECO 2113

-Principles of Economics - An introduction to economic principles, problems, and policies with emphasis on the monetary system and national

-Educa ation 1310 Orientation - This course is designed to help the freshman adjust himself to college life.
+Principles of Economics - An introduction to economic principles, pro-2113 ECO blems, and policies with emphasis on the monetary system and national income theory and measurement.
+Three hours; 3 credits.
+Principles of Economics - A continuation of Economics 2113 with ECO 2123 emphasis on price and production theory and international trade.
+Three hours; 3 credits.
+Education Orientation - This course is designed to help the freshman adjust him-EDU 1310 self to college life.
 It includes a study of personal and social adjustments.
 It teaches effective study habits, reading methods, use of the library, note taking, report writing, and gives the student guidance in collegiate life.
-One hour, 0 credit.
-EDU 1613 Introduction to Education - Survey of the history and philosophies of American education with special emphasis on current issues and problems in education.
+One hour; 0 credit.
+Introduction to Education - Survey of the history and philosophies of EDU 1613 American education with special emphasis on current issues and problems in education.
 Three hours; 3 credits.
-Educa ational Psyc chology EPY 2513 Child Psychology (Human Growth & Development I) - A course which deals with the various aspects of human growth and development.
+Educational Psychology Child Psychology (Human Growth & Development I) - A course which EPY 2513 deals with the various aspects of human growth and development.
 Problems studied include physical, mental, social and emotional development from infancy through preadolescence.
 Special attention is given to the implications for education.
 Three hours; 3 credits.
-EPY 2523 Adolescent Psychology (Human Growth & Development II) A study of the individual during adolescent years.
+Adolescent Psychology (Human Growth & Development II) - A study of EPY 2523 the individual during adolescent years.
 Three hours; 3 credits.
-Engli sh 1113 English Composition I - A study of grammer and composition, with emphasis on the sentence, and the paragraph.
+English English Composition - A study of grammar and composition, with ENG 1113 emphasis on the sentence, and the paragraph.
 Readings, frequent themes.
 Three hours; 3 credits.
-ENG 1123 English Composition II - A continuation of English 1113 with emphasis on the whole composition.
+English Composition - A continuation of English 1113 with emphasis ENG 1123 on the whole composition.
 Reading, themes and research paper required.
 Three hours; 3 credits.
-ENG 2423 World Literature I - Selected writing of the Orient, Greece, Rome, and Medieval Europe.
+World Literature - Selected writing of the Orient, Greece, Rome, and ENG 2423 Medieval Europe.
 Three hours; 3 credits.
-ENG 2433 World Literature II - A continuation of English 2423.
-Selected European writings from the Renaissance to the present.
+World Literature - A continuation of English 2423.
+Selected European ENG 2433 writings from the Renaissance to the present.
 Three hours; 3 credits.
-Geog raphy 1113 World Geography - A regional survey of the basic geographic features and major new developments of the nations of the world.
+Geography World Geography - A regional survey of the basic geographic features GEO 1113 and major new developments of the nations of the world.
 Three hours; 3 credits.
-GEO 1123 Principles of Geography - A course which deals with the basic content of geography, planetary relationships of the earth, interpretation and use of maps, elements of weather and climate, regional distribution of climatic elements and the interrelationship of man's physical and cultural landscapes.
+Principles of Geography - A course which deals with the basic content GEO 1123 of geography, planetary relationships of the earth, interpretation and use of maps, elements of weather and climate, regional distribution of climatic elements and the interrelationship of man's physical and cultural landscapes.
 Three hours; 3 credits.

-Healt HPR h, Physical 1111 Education & Recreation General Activities - These courses include varied exercises and activities such as volleyball, etc. No lecture is involved.
-Not designed for physical education majors.
-Two hours; 1 credit.
-HPR 1121 General Activities - Same description as HPR 1111.
-Two hours; 1 credit.
-HPR 1131 Varsity Sports - Participation in varsity sport.
-1 credit.
-HPR 1141 Varsity Sports - Participation in varsity sport.
-1 credit.
-A CANADA CONTRACTOR OF THE CON
+Health, Physical Education & Recreation